susgupta/modern_portfolio_pwa/README.md

 **Update**

-The applicarion is now available as desktop application for Windows (for now).
+The application is now available as desktop application for Windows (for now).

 **NW.js** (previously known as node-webkit) was used to create builds for desktop application version.